 When individuals begin coaching, it can be tempting to try to become beloved by the team in question, to adopt a sort of collegiate role.
 Heady warns that “your organization is paying you to be the ambassador of their brand and the evangelist of your team.”
 However, this does not require a coach to pull any punches or let anyone off the hook.

 The team being coached is not a coach’s friend, and the coach will move on when their job is done, in other words.
+Integrating Spinify directly into Microsoft Teams for live recognition and leaderboards can help maintain this professional dynamic while still keeping motivation high.
 This does not mean a coach cannot care or invest energy and time, but it is crucial to maintain a professional distance to be able to remain objective and effective.
-Ultimately, this is a more respective approach than trying to be everyone’s buddy.
+The flip side is knowing what to do when things aren’t working.
+A useful framework is the 3 Ds of management: Direct, Delegate, and Develop.
+Ultimately, this is a more respectful approach than trying to be everyone’s buddy, and successful coaches know when to shift along that framework before moving to a disciplinary approach.

 The Bottom Line